-This heathland is home to several birds, herps and insects that are rare or can't be found anywhere else in Hamburg and its surroundings, most importantly Eurasian Nightjar, but also Eurasian Woodcock, Wood Lark and Long-eared Owl.
+This heathland is home to several birds, herps and insects that are rare or can't be found anywhere else in Hamburg and its surroundings, most importantly Eurasian Nightjar, but also Woodcock, Wood Lark and Long-eared Owl.
 Its also possible to find Adder, Sand Lizards and darters among the blossoming heath (best in August)

 If you come by car, you can park at the car park "Fischbektal".